cloudmesh/cloudmesh.github.io/doc/source/index.rst

        `github <https://github.com/cloudmesh/cloudmesh>`_,
        `doc <http://cloudmesh.github.io/cloudmesh/>`_
      - |image-registry|
-   * - Layered Extensible Architecture
-     - Cloudmesh has a layered architecture that allows easy development of new features.
-This also allows more easy contribution by the community while developing integrated and smoler sub components.
-     - |image-arch|
    * - Convenient Command Shell
      - Cloudmesh contains a nice command shell that goes beyond a simple commandline interface.
-State can be safed between command invocations.
+State can be saved between command invocations.
      - |image-cmd3|
-   * - Cloudmesh an On-ramp to Clouds
-     - Cloudmesh can be used as an on-ramp to clouds and even HPC services.
-This makes it possible to use Azure, AWS, OpenStack, and other clouds as well as HPC batch systems in the same framework easily.
-     - |image-onramp|
    * - Cloudmesh Metric for Clouds
      - Cloudmesh contains a metric report system that id used can provide customized reports.
      - |image-metric|
    * - Cloudmesh Inventory
-     - Cloudmesh has a simple inventory that allows system administrators and useres to easily manage resource inventory in inventory datatables.
+     - Cloudmesh has a simple inventory that allows system administrators and users to easily manage resource inventory in inventory datatables.
 The attributes in that table can be defined by the user
      - |image-inventory|
    * - Cloudmesh PaaS Launcher
-     - CLoudmesh has the ability to interfave with various DevOps frameworks.
+     - Cloudmesh has the ability to interface with various DevOps frameworks.
 Through them we expose via simple command tools the ability to conveniently launch platforms.
-Exampls are virtual clusters on OpenStack, Apache storm and others.
+Examples are virtual clusters on OpenStack, Apache storm and others.
 We have an easy way to integrate additional platforms into the command shell through an automatic code generator for command additions.